Understanding Aluminum CNC Machining Processes

 CNC Milling Machining

 Milling is the popular of CNC milling aluminum, using rotating cutting tools to remove material from a stationary aluminum workpiece.
-A aluminum mill operates with multi-axis CNC machines (e.g., 3-axis or 5-axis), allowing intricate toolpaths programmed via CAM software.
+An aluminum mill operates with multi-axis CNC machines (e.g., 3-axis or 5-axis), allowing intricate toolpaths programmed via CAM software.
 Aluminum’s softness enables high-speed milling, achieving tight tolerances (±0.01 mm) and smooth finishes.
 However, care must be taken to manage heat, as aluminum’s low melting point can cause deformation if not properly cooled.
 The process excels at creating complex shapes, such as slots, pockets, and contoured surfaces, making it ideal for parts like aerospace brackets or electronic enclosures.

 CNC Turning Machining